 The dreaded pop in the back of your lower leg.
-Achilles Tendon tear is a difficult and long recovery.
+An Achilles rupture is a difficult and long recovery.
 This will be a short guide to determine if you have an Achilles tendon tear.

-How To Determine If There Is An Achilles Tendon Tear
+How To Determine If There Is An Achilles Rupture

 - The Thompson test.
 This test is almost as reliable as an MRI and can be done by anyone without needing to see a doctor.
 In the presence of a positive Thompson test, an MRI is done as a confirmation as opposed to a diagnostic